emschwartz/ilp3/README.md

 If we can assume all payments are small, we can simplify the Interledger protocol stack further.
 For example, [liquidity curves](https://github.com/interledger/rfcs/blob/master/0008-interledger-quoting-protocol/0008-interledger-quoting-protocol.md#quoteliquidityresponse) are only necessary if payments vary greatly in size.
 A simple exchange rate suffices for small payments.

+#### 7. Hiding Test Payments

+If all payments across the Interledger are small, it should be harder for connectors to identify test payments sent by other connectors to probe routes.
+This should enable connectors to keep better statistics on the real rates and connectivity provided by their peers.

 ### Disadvantages of Chunked Payments

 **Note:** These are potentially serious issues, but it is important to note that they are inevitable if anyone ever wants to send larger payments than the payment path can support.
 One of the main questions we have to answer now is whether we expect the average Maximum Payment Size to be on the order of $1, $10, $100, $1000 or more.
 The higher this number, the greater the risk and liquidity requirements will be for connectors, which in turn limits the pool of potential connectors.